acep-uaf/sw-stack/README.md

 This design ensures a seamless, event-driven flow where each component is triggered based on specific conditions, ensuring efficient and timely processing.
 The original `.tar.gz` archive remains untouched in the initial bucket, serving as an immutable record, while the unpacked contents are made available for further processing in the secondary bucket.

+## ETL Processing & BigQuery Storage:

+1. **BigQuery Ingestion**:
+    - Once the unpacked data is stored in the secondary GCP bucket, a Cloud Function is triggered.
+    - This function initiates an Extract, Transform, and Load (ETL) job that ingests the unpacked data into a BigQuery table.

+2. **Initial Data Validation**:
+    - As the data is ingested into BigQuery, a set of validation rules are applied to ensure data consistency and quality.
+    - Any records that don't meet the predefined standards are logged for further analysis and correction.

+3. **Data Reshaping & Cleaning**:
+    - Post initial validation, a separate job runs to reshape the data for optimal querying.
+This includes operations like normalization, deduplication, and data type casting.
+    - Additionally, known data quality issues, if any, are addressed, ensuring that the final stored data is clean and reliable.

+4. **Completion Notification**:
+    - After the cleaning and reshaping tasks are complete, a message is broadcast via Pub/Sub.
+This message signals that the data is ready for analytical processes and visualization generation.

+This segment of the pipeline is focused on ensuring that the data is not only stored but is also in an optimal format for any downstream analytical tasks.
+By using BigQuery, the system takes advantage of its scalable storage and fast querying capabilities, while also ensuring that the data is reliable and of high quality.

 ---

 ### Core Repositories: